Sunday, 16 October 2016

 It might be that Mrs Esdaile was correct after all ascribing this bust to Roubiliac.

 (Sir) Henry Cheere and his sculpture and sub contracting is a subject that I might approach in the future.
 Matthew Craske has already published on the subject in both The Silent Rhetoric of the Body pub.
-Yale 2007 and in The Lustrous Trade ed Cinzia Sica.
+Yale 2007, and in The Lustrous Trade, ed Cinzia Sica.

-Photographs from the Louvre.
+Old Photographs from the Louvre.

 The Photograph of the above bust was identified as Sir Edward Walpole